carsonwlee/hjopa-fda/README.md

 **Aircraft-Specific Amplification**: Without thrust reversers and with limited ground spoilers (Elite II only, partial coverage), the HondaJet relies heavily on brake effectiveness.
 Excess speed directly compromises this critical deceleration method by maintaining residual lift that reduces weight on wheels, thereby limiting tire friction—the fundamental requirement for effective braking.

-### Why Touchdown Position and Runway Remaining Matter (12-14%)
+### Why Touchdown Position and Runway Remaining Matter (14-15% touchdown distance, 6-7% runway remaining)

 Second only to airspeed, these factors directly determine whether sufficient runway remains to stop safely:

-- **Touchdown Distance from Threshold (12-13%)**: Early touchdown maximizes available runway length for deceleration.
+- **Touchdown Distance from Threshold (14-15%)**: Early touchdown maximizes available runway length for deceleration.
 Late touchdown, especially when combined with excess speed, severely limits safety margins.

-- **Runway Remaining at Touchdown (13-14%)**: This is a direct outcome measurement—how much runway is left when the aircraft touches down.
-With brake-limited deceleration, every foot counts.
+- **Runway Remaining at Touchdown (6-7%)**: This is a direct outcome measurement—how much runway is left when the aircraft touches down.
+With brake-limited deceleration, every foot counts. *Note: While this factor is important, it receives reduced weight (6-7%) relative to historical values because it's statistically rare for pilots to land on runways shorter than 2100ft, and the score should reflect the more common factors that contribute to excursion risk.*

 These factors interact: being high or fast over the threshold directly affects touchdown position, which on shorter runways can be decisive in avoiding an excursion.

 ### Why Stability Metrics Are Weighted Lower (2-3%)

-Stability metrics like "Airspeed consistent" and "Vertical speed consistent" receive lower weights (typically 2%) not because they're unimportant, but because they serve a **predictive/supporting role** rather than being direct measurements of excursion risk.
+Stability metrics like "Airspeed consistent" and "Vertical speed consistent" receive lower weights (typically 3%) not because they're unimportant, but because they serve a **predictive/supporting role** rather than being direct measurements of excursion risk.

 - They provide early warning of potential problems
 - Statistical correlation shows that unstable approaches lead to poorer threshold performance